tweedegolf/rust-training/book/src/foreign-function-interface.md

 ### Conclusion
 In this exercise we saw how we can generate bindings to a C library with bindgen.
 The generated bindings are a bit difficult to work with, as they are unsafe and rely on C types.
 We've discussed how we can create nice wrappers around the generated bindings to deal with all these C types and to make them safer to work with.

-We should also note that the image crate has native support for QOI images, so in reality reading a QOI file could be as simple as `image::open("image.qoi")` without needing to load an external C library 😉.